ellanlh/BB2490/_posts/2017-12-02-secondassembly.md

 abyss-pe k=48 se="SRR1817238.fastq" name=p-andina-assembly-untrimmed
 ```

-And from what I can see today, it seems to have worked.
-But I only base this on the fact that I have the expected output-files in the directory (except a `.contig`- and a `.scaffold`-file which another group got that used ABySS but in that case the had paired-end reads), and also statistics about the assembly as follows:
+And from what I can see today it seems to have worked, but I only base this on the fact that I have the expected output-files in the directory.
+However we are missing a `.contig`- and a `.scaffold`-file which another group got that used ABySS but in that case they had paired-end reads, and this does not have to mean the assembly did not work.
+When looking at the `.out`-file, no error messages are found.
+The statistics from the assembly can be seen below.

 ```
 $ cat p-andina-assembly-untrimmed-unitigs.fa